daviddenton/fintrospect-example-app/src/README.md

 1. Users can ask to be let into and out of the building.
 2. Usernames are checked for validity against a remote HTTP UserDirectory system.
 3. Successful entries and exits are logged in a remote HTTP EntryLogger system.
+4. Ability to check on the current inhabitants of a building.
-4. Users are tracking in a binary state - inside or not (outside).
+5. Users are tracking in a binary state - inside or not (outside).
 Only people outside the building can enter, and vice versa.
-5. All HTTP endpoints are protected with a secret HTTP header to only allow authorised access.
+6. All HTTP endpoints are protected with a secret HTTP header to only allow authorised access.
-6. API documentation should be available.
+7. API documentation should be available.
-7. Logging of every 10 successful requests should be made.
+8. Logging of every 10 successful requests should be made.

 #### running this demo app
 1. Clone this repo